Arsen Đurić

 Arsen Đurić (Арсен Ђурић; born 7 August 1973) is a politician in Serbia.
 He served in the National Assembly of Serbia from 2004 to 2012 and is now the president (i.e., speaker) of the municipal assembly of Čajetina.
 A member of the Democratic Party of Serbia (Demokratska stranka Srbije, DSS) for many years, Đurić is now a member of Healthy Serbia (Zdrava Srbija, ZS).

 Early life and career

 Đurić was born in Užice, in what was then the Socialist Republic of Serbia in the Socialist Federal Republic of Yugoslavia.
-He is a graduated economist and took postgraduate studies at the Faculty of Tourism and Management in Belgrade during his time in parliament.
+He is a graduated economist and undertook postgraduate studies at the Faculty of Tourism and Management in Belgrade during his time in parliament.
 He lives in Zlatibor in Čajetina.

 Politician

 Parliamentarian

 Đurić joined the DSS in 1994 and was given the thirty-eighth position on the party's electoral list in the 2003 Serbian parliamentary election.
 The list won fifty-three mandates, and he was included in the DSS delegation when the assembly met in early 2004.
 (From 2000 to 2011, mandates in Serbian elections were awarded to successful parties and coalitions rather than individual candidates, and it was common practice for the mandates to be assigned out of numerical order. Đurić did not automatically receive a mandate by virtue of his list position.)
 The DSS became the dominant force in Serbia's coalition government after the election, and Đurić served with its parliamentary majority.

 The DSS formed an electoral alliance with New Serbia prior to the 2007 parliamentary election. Đurić received the seventy-eighth position on their combined list and was selected for a second term after it won forty-seven mandates.
 The DSS formed an unstable coalition government with the rival Democratic Party (Demokratska stranka, DS) after the election, and Đurić again served as a government supporter in the assembly.